 Adventure tourism is another type of tourism that is catered for those who want to do more than just visit regular tourist sites.
-These kinds of trips involve challenging activities like rock climbing, mountain climbing and wild water rafting.
+These kinds of trips involve challenging activities like rock climbing, mountain climbing, and wild water rafting.
 It is a type of niche tourism involving exploration or travel to remote areas, where the traveler should expect the unexpected.
 Adventure tourism is rapidly growing in popularity as tourists seek unusual holidays, different from the typical beach vacation.
-Mountaineering expeditions, trekking, bungee jumping, rafting and rock climbing are frequently cited as an examples of adventure tourism.
+Mountaineering expeditions, trekking, bungee jumping, rafting, and rock climbing are frequently cited as an example of adventure tourism.

 Sports and Pleasure Tourism

 Many people today are stressed out in the corporate rat race and in need of rejuvenation.
 Thus, they go on trips that refresh their souls and spirits.
 This is called pleasure tourism and usually includes yoga workshops and detox vacations, among others.
 Others, however, de-stress by engaging in a particular sport.
 Called sports tourism, travelers here target places that are known for a particular sporting facility.
 Skiing, for example, is a type of sports tourism.
 Also included in this category are those who go to a destination to experience a sports spectacle such as the Olympics, FIFA World Cup, and others.

 There are no strict delineations when tourists go on their trips.
 These kinds of tourism often overlap so it’s not unusual for travelers to experience more than one type of tourism in one vacation.

 What is conflict tourism?
 Simply when countries urge their citizens to visit destinations (or not visit destinations) where they have a political/military argument.
 For instance, Russia banning tourists from visiting Turkey.